gohypergiant/FocusEngine/README.md

 fe.previousFocus()
 ```

-(Note that focus cannot be place on a layer whose visibility, or whose ancestor’s visibility, is false.
+(Note that focus cannot be placed on a layer whose visibility, or whose ancestor’s visibility, is false.
 You may need to delay calling `previousFocus()` until the FlowComponent’s transition is ended, perhaps using `.onTransitionEnd`.)

 #### Layers can trigger behavior upon receiving or losing focus, or being selected
 ```coffeescript